Lind Coulee Fault near O'Sullivan Dam - Potholes Reservoir, WA

 Basalt breccia.
 The fault also expresses as a zone of breccia.
 In fact, this may be a small shear zone that parallels the main fault.
 Fault puts basalt over basalt here, if this actually is the main fault.
 Note the vesicular flow top below is not present above.

 Footwall boulders.
 In September 2021, I discovered rounded basalt boulders embedded in white-green mudstone beneath the fault plane.
-The mudstone is distinctive paleosol that lies at the base of the brown alluvium, well exposed nearby.
+The deformed mudstone (gouge) is a distinctive paleosol that lies at the base of the brown alluvium.
 The boulders struck me as unusual.
 A colluvial deposit?
 An old megaflood deposit?
 Something else?
-Previous geologists surely would have mentioned these boulders in earlier reports, if seen.
+Previous geologists surely would have mentioned these boulders in earlier reports, if they had seen them.
+There is no mention of sub-fault boulders in the literature.
+Michael West told me he had not uncovered them either.

 Corestone supply and transport.
 Here's what I think is going on.
-The boulders below the fault are actually corestones caught up in the wide gouge zone.
+The boulders below the fault are actually corestones caught up in the gouge zone.
 They were liberated from footwall Roza by faulting, but are not far-traveled.
-The sketch shows the same weathered zone in the hanging wall Roza.
+The sketch above shows the weathered zone (corestone supply) present in both the hanging wall and footwall.
 Ball bearing action on the Lind Coulee Fault?
-Maybe.
-Sounds pretty cool, anyway.

 Round boulders in situ nearby.
-Spheroidal weathering is common in basalt, especially the Roza flow.
+Spheroidal weathering marks the top of th Roza flow.
 All of the corestones in the photo are attached to their footings.
-This hanging wall exposure is located just a few meters west of (above) the fault.
+This hanging wall exposure is located just a few meters west of and above Lind Coulee Fault.

 Boulders made while you wait.
 Spheroidally-weathered Roza basalt is exposed in a nearby roadcut along Hwy 262 across from the gravel pit (see map).
-Chemical weathering has sculpted the blocky basalt into these smooth, rounded forms.
+Chemical weathering has sculpted the columnar basalt into these smooth, rounded forms.
 Some of these corestones have been liberated from their rocky footings by vigorous Ice Age floods and are deposited in great piles downstream.
-Be careful when interpreting the roundedness of basalt boulders in the Columbia National Wildlife Refuge/Drumheller Channels area - they may not be very far-traveled at all.
+Be careful when interpreting the roundedness of basalt boulders in the Drumheller Channels area - they may not be very far-traveled at all.
 Some came pre-rounded from the factory.
-View to the north.
+View looking north from Hwy 262.

 Cross section.
-It's not this simple, but here's my interpretation of the general fault geometry at Lind Coulee Wasteway.
+It's not this simple, but here's my interpretation of the general geometry of the Lind Coulee Fault.
 The "calcrete" above the Roza is not calcrete; its a cemented Ringold mudstone.
-I've not seen the Michael West/GEI reports written for U.S. Bureau of Reclamation (West & Shaffer/GEI, 1988; Shaffer and West, 1989), which may contain a cross section and/or better info.
+Trenching by Michael West/GEI (West & Shaffer/GEI, 1988; Shaffer and West, 1989) shows a clearer cross section, though I think their unit descriptions are too generalized.
 Lind Coulee Fault is part of the larger Frenchman Hills structure, known to have Quaternary movement (Reidel and Fecht, 1994; Schuster et al., 1997; Lidke and Haller, 2016).
-USBOR memos refenced below recount some details of West's trenching project from the perspective of the client (Lefevre and O'Connell, 1987; Galster, 1987).
+USBOR memos referenced below recount some details of West's trenching project from the perspective of the client (Lefevre and O'Connell, 1987; Galster, 1987).
 A review of the investigation is included in a later report written by West (Geomatrix Consultants Inc., 1990).

-Calcrete ledge.
+"Calcrete" ledge.
 Below the brown alluvium is an 80cm-thick light-colored ledge with concrete-like hardness.
-It is densely burrowed (1" diameter tubes) and appears to be ancient loess or reworked loess thoroughly cemented.
+It is densely burrowed (1" diameter tubes are larger than typical cicada) and appears to be ancient loess or reworked loess thoroughly cemented.
 The flat ledge crops out along the shoreline and is exposed during low water periods (August or later).
 Basalt is underneath.
 The pictured exposure is on the south shoreline <100m east of the bridge, just north of the informal parking area (see map).
 View to the south.

 Ledge tilts south.
 The light-colored, cemented ledge is tilted to the right (south).
 The fault is exposed in outcrops in the background.
 Though weeds hide it from view, the tilted ledge is continuous for tens of meters and holds the same dip.
 Tilted by faulting or just a slump block?
 View to the east.

 Alluvial stratigraphy.
 My interpretation of a portion of the alluvial section ("brown tuffaceous sand") at Lind Coulee Wasteway.
 Looks like an aggrading stream and floodplain, deposition just beyond the margin of a larger lake basin to the west and south.
+There are several erosional surfaces here and quite a bit of time represented, given the amount of soil development.
 The cemented, light green paleosol at the bottom looks very much like a Ringold unit.
-This distinctive paleosol, or one identical to it, crops out in the Savage Island section around the Othello area.
+This distinctive unit may be the same that crops out near Othello (McCammon Rd bridge, etc.).
 If you look close, you'll see lenses of gravel in it.

-Angular gravel.
+Slug of angular gravel.
 Zooming in on the angular gravel.
 The white-green paleosol is unconformably overlain by a tan sandy-gravelly unit that pinches laterally.
 Shown here at its thickest, the gravelly bed contains subangular to subrounded clasts, mostly basaltic, but some mudstone rip ups are there too.
 The muddy matrix is curious.
-Not far traveled.
-Stream gravels typically contain abundant rounded clasts.
-This may represent a shallow channel moving along a the base of a basalt cliff and its colluvial apron (talus and loess).
-The channel, choked by angular material and sediment contributed from the hillslope during a flash flood or high water storm event, became a mud flow.
-The simplest explanation involves local channel and hillslope processes, not megaflooding.
+Silty and not far traveled.
+Swept from dusty hillslopes it would seem.
+Stream gravels typically contain abundant rounded clasts and are winnowed of their fines.
+This deposit appears to represent a short period of energetic flow within a shallow channel sculpting the base of a low basalt cliff and the toe of its colluvial apron (basalt talus and loess).
+The channel did not flow long enough to winnow out the fines.
+It appears choked by angular material and finer matix material - sediment contributed from the hillslope.
+A flash flood confined to Lind Coulee?.
+A few kilometers west, the slug of gravel appears in the same shoreline, but there its thicker and more interesting.
+The deposit is also traceable east of Rd M SE bridge for ~1.5 km.
+The simplest explanation involves a flash flood down ancestral Crab Creek, not megaflooding.
+But who believes that?
+Approximate GPS: 46.987, -119.2112.

 Swaley brown alluvium.
-The swaley brown alluvium overlies the distinct cracked paleosol that grades east, becoming green and white.
-It maintains the same stratigraphic position as the brown and hold this clear, sharp contact all along the exposure.
-I think this is a Pliocene paleosol with Pleistocene brown alluvium above.
-Its more fun if its Pleistocene.
+A swaley brown alluvium overlies the distinct cracked paleosol that grades east, where it becomes green and white.
+The alluvium maintains its stratigraphic position and its brown color.
+This clear, sharp contact runs all along the bluff exposure.
+I think the truncated paleosol is Pliocene and the brown swaley stuff Pleistocene and local to Lind Coulee.
+Its more interesting if its Pleistocene because little mention of Pleistocene alluvium is made in the Ccablands literature.
+It all got swept away by megafloods, didn't it?
 I've observed little in the Ringold that looks like this brown stuff.
-The Savage Island paleosol intervals never contain alluvium this thick.
+The Savage Island paleosol intervals (lake shoaling periods) never contains thick alluvium of this character.

 Mazama ash.
 Mazama ash with backfilled rodent and insect burrows occurs in young alluvium and loess at the top of the section.
 The gully wash-thickened ash deposit is not well exposed in shoreline bluffs west of the bridge.
 This outcrop is just north of the informal parking area, east of the bridge.
 View to southwest.